hypertokenx/research-notes/ai-evaluation.md

 Other problems can arise:

-- contamination or memorization;
+- contamination or memorization
-- ambiguous questions;
+- ambiguous questions
-- unrepresentative task distributions;
+- unrepresentative task distributions
-- artifacts that reward shortcuts;
+- artifacts that reward shortcuts
-- weak reference answers;
+- weak reference answers
-- scoring rules that do not capture meaningful quality.
+- scoring rules that do not capture meaningful quality

 This produces a recursive evaluation problem: